brian14708/wh-briefings/statements-releases/2021-03/2021-03-02-statement-by-president-joe-biden-and-nominee-for-director-of-the-office-of-management-neera-tanden.md

 modified_time: 2021-03-02 18:48:12-05:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2021/03/02/statement-by-president-joe-biden-and-nominee-for-director-of-the-office-of-management-neera-tanden/
 published_time: 2021-03-02 18:48:11-05:00
-title: Statement by President Joe Biden and Nominee for Director of the Office of Management Neera Tanden
+title: "Statement by President Joe\_Biden and Nominee for Director of the Office of\
+  \ Management Neera\_Tanden"
 ---

 **Statement by President Joe Biden**